 It was shown that the described method was successfully applied to shale plays and fracture reservoirs.

 But the method enables to fully exploit wide azimuth data and build high resolution anisotropic velocity models in every geology.
-It is advised to use it in areas of illumination ambiguities and complex wave phenomena.
+It is advised to use it also for conventional prospection in areas of illumination ambiguities and complex wave phenomena.